What Are You Leaving Behind & What Are You Moving Towards?

 Somatic therapy offers support when words and logic aren’t enough.

-• Process unacknowledged loss and grief
+Process unacknowledged stress, loss, and overwhelm

-• Regulate fear during identity transitions
+Regulate fear during identity transitions

-• Build internal grounding while external life shifts
+Build internal grounding while external life shifts

 This work isn’t about forcing clarity.